Niftalemm/Niftalemm/README.md

 # Hi there, I'm Niftalem 👋

 Welcome to my GitHub profile!
-I'm a passionate developer who loves to explore new technologies and contribute to open-source projects.
+I'm a passionate developer who loves to explore new technologies and contribute to projects.
 Here's a little bit about me:

 ## 🚀 About Me